Sprint naar content

 Narratology

 At the heart of a good transmedia production lies a good story.
-Narrative design includes knowledge of narratological theories and scenography.
-Campbell’s “Hero’s journey” and Vogler’s “Writers Journey”, among other narratological theorists, serve as a basis for this theory course.
-Once a good story is found or made, it can be expanded to a transmedia production.
+Narrative design includes knowledge of narratological like Campbell’s “Hero’s journey”.
+Many story, character‑ and world‑building theories will be addressed.

 Transmedia Theory